-CBD isn’t an approved drug for ADHD treatment.
+CBD is not an approved drug for ADHD treatment.
 ADHD is generally treated with stimulants such as methylphenidate.
 However, CBD can help with mood swings and anxiety.
 CBD for ADD and ADHD might help with comorbidities associated with ADHD and ADD.
 In addition, some studies claim that cannabinoids can help to mitigate impulsive behaviors and hyperactivity.

 CBD for ADD and ADHD could be useful to manage anxiety, hyperactivity and burst of anger.
 Let’s remember that people with ADD and ADHD struggle with concentration but also with depression and anxiety.

 In conclusion, CBD is useful to treat comorbidities associated with ADHD and ADD.
-Nonetheless, it’s not approved as a treatment for ADHD or ADD.

 CBD for ADD and ADHD can help to treat comorbidities such as anxiety, anger, or hyperactivity.
 Nonetheless, there are very few studies on CBD and ADHD.
 Consequently, CBD isn’t an approved drug for this condition.